 | D Satin Finish SP | 1,160,000 | unknown | unknown |

-Special collector editions show much smaller production runs.
-The S DCAM variety had a mintage of 2.275 million coins.
-Notably, 2.161 million survived, giving it a 95% survival rate.
-The S Silver DCAM follows with 1.069 million minted and 1.016 million surviving, also at 95%.
+For collector issues, the numbers are far smaller.
+The S DCAM clad proof had a mintage of 2.275 million, with approximately 2.161 million surviving — a 95% survival rate that reflects careful storage by collectors.
+The S Silver DCAM had a mintage of 1.069 million, with about 1.016 million surviving, also at 95%.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)